yvonnemetet-netizen/Optimizing-Public-Transport-/README.md

 1. MetroMove has collected a large volume of data which is messy, inconsistent, and incomplete.
 2. The company has no insights on trip performance, passenger behavior, and fare patterns.
 3. The new data-driven initiative is to:
-  - Clean, explore, and summarize trip records,
+  - Clean, explore, and summarize trip records
-  - Identify inefficiencies and key patterns.
+  - Identify inefficiencies and key patterns
   - Drive operational improvements